mkancija/asana-go-exporter/README.md

 All projects, tasks, stories are stored in json files, that way application can check missing files and continue if the process was interrupted.

+## Changes tracking

+- Useful for tracking incognito changes on task story records.
+  - At my former company, there was that one guy that would "perfecting" his story comments.
+This comment edit/change does not mark the entire task as changed, only a small "edit" mark in the story/comment header.
+So some stupid remarks would over time convert to magic and futuristic predictions :-).
+(I ran backup/compare every week for several years, it is interesting to see how some people struggle to be always right.)

 ## Todo